The Pros and Cons of Invisalign

-With Invisalign, there are no brackets and wires to trap food, patients with Invisalign generally have fewer problems with poor oral hygiene.
+With Invisalign, there are no brackets and wires to trap food and patients with Invisalign usually have fewer problems with poor oral hygiene.

 Now, don’t be mistaken… you still NEED to brush and floss during Invisalign treatment…

-…the main benefit is just that it’s simply easier and takes much less time to brush and floss with Invisalign than with braces.
+…the main benefit is just that it’s easier and takes less time to brush and floss with Invisalign than with braces.

 Benefits of Invisalign - Shorter and Fewer Appointments